Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

-To remove ambiguity when querying the model, we must clarify what traffic means.
-As such, we specify the corresponding components of the prompts with: "is there traffic causing the car to slow down?" (as is shown in the prompt in Figure \ref{fig:vid-setup}).
-When evaluating with this prompt, we saw generally higher levels of accuracy in this case compared to the ego motion cases as shown in Table \ref{tab:accuracy}.
-We further explore the results for GPT-4V and Claude3 in Figure \ref{fig:traffic-plot}.
-The figure shows line plots depicting a confusion matrix for when we provided scenarios of higher and lower traffic rates to the models.
-The prediction is overall positively correlated to the level of traffic where Claude3 is more successful at identifying high levels while GPT-4V is particularly successful at identifying the lack of traffic.
-While not perfect, the models' ability in identifying traffic was the highest level of success achieved across ego motion and other actor scenarios.
+To clarify the concept of ``traffic'' and remove any subjectivity in interpretation, we must clearly define it within the context of our prompts.
+Specifically, we refer to traffic as any situation where external factors are causing the vehicle to reduce speed.
+We operationalize this in the model prompts with the following explicit query: ``Is there traffic causing the car to slow down?'' (as illustrated in Fig.~\ref{fig:vid-setup}).
+This precise definition ensures consistency across evaluations and reduces ambiguity.
+When testing, we observed that models consistently yielded higher accuracy rates in identifying traffic scenarios compared to cases focused on ego-motion, as reflected in Table~\ref{tab:accuracy}.
+This case also presents a clear example of how GPT-4o has improved upon the prior model, achieving 77\% accuracy and thus, a higher level of reasoning.
+We explore further results, notably showcasing the changes from GPT-4V (March) to the latest GPT-4o, presented in Fig.~\ref{fig:traffic-plot}, illustrating the models' performance using a confusion matrix that captures predictions across various traffic levels.
+Overall, The prediction positively correlates to traffic level where Claude3 is more successful at identifying high levels while GPT-4V (March) is particularly successful at identifying a lack of traffic.
+We see the marked improvement in identifying traffic in GPT-4o, able to shake what may have been a \textit{no traffic} bias in the older model.
+While not perfect, the models' ability to identify traffic was the highest level of success achieved across ego-motion and other actor scenarios.